 There is a trend in travel that has picked up a lot of steam over the last few years.
 That trend is called Eco-Tourism.
-As the environment has become more important to people over the last decade – and especially so in the last couple of years – companies around the world are trying to cash in on people’s willingness to spend lots of money in the name of environmental protection.
+As environmental welfare and sustainability have become more important to people over the last decade (and especially so in the last couple of years), travel companies around the world are trying to cash in on people’s willingness to spend lots of money in the name of environmental protection.
 Much of it is greenwashing though, or insincere and over-hyped attempts to be viewed as “green.”
 The travel industry has not been immune to this trend and many companies now tout their environmental credentials in an effort to lure customers and create a positive image.

 You have to wonder though, just how environmentally friendly is eco-tourism?
 Eco-tourism is defined as:

 Connecting conservation, communities, and sustainable travel.
 This means that those who implement and participate in responsible tourism activities should follow the following eco-tourism principles: minimize impact, build environmental and cultural awareness and respect, provide positive experiences for both visitors and hosts, provide direct financial benefits for conservation, provide financial benefits and empowerment for local people, and raise sensitivity to host countries’ political, environmental, and social climate.